• Skip to primary navigation

 • Cover the pastry in the dish with a piece of baking parchment, pressing it carefully against the base and sides.

-• Place a smaller springform pan (I used an 8" pan) onto the tinfoil and then press a scrunched up piece of baking parchment between the inner springform pan and the tinfoil.
+• Place a smaller springform pan (I used an 8" pan) on top of the baking parchment and then press a scrunched up piece of baking parchment between the inner springform pan and the baking parchment.
+This will help to hold the inner springform pan in place.
 See post for images.

 • Place the springform pan on a baking sheet and bake in the pre-heated oven for 20 minutes.

-• After 20 minutes remove the pan from the oven and carefully remove the smaller springform pan, the tinfoil and the baking parchment.
+• After 20 minutes remove the pan from the oven and carefully remove the smaller springform pan, and the baking parchment.
 The base of the pastry will still be slightly undercooked.

 • Return the pastry to the oven for another 5 to 10 minutes until the base of the pastry starts to turn golden.
 If the sides of the pastry case are browning too much, cover them with a piece of tinfoil.